rweigel/phys260/Electric_Potential/Electric_Potential.md

 # Electric potential difference, $\Delta V$

 In the previous section, we considered moving an arbitrary amount of charge (either positive or negative) from point $a$ to point $b$ and computed its change in potential energy $\Delta U$.

-An electric potential difference $\Delta V$ is defined to be the change in electric potential energy of a (positive by convention) test charge when it is moved from point $a$ to point $b$ divided by the charge on the test charge.
+An electric potential difference $\Delta V$ is defined to be the change in electric potential energy of a (positive by convention) test charge, $q_o$ when it is moved from point $a$ to point $b$ divided by $q_o$.

 As a result, the only difference between the $\Delta U$ calculations performed previously and $\Delta V$ calculations is that we first compute $\Delta U$ for a $+1\text{ C}$ charge.
 To get $\Delta V$, we simply divide by $\Delta U$ by $+1\text{ C}$.